gappeah/fcc-postgres-universedb/README.md

 This project is open-source and licensed under the MIT License.
 Feel free to use, modify, and distribute this code as per the terms of the license.

-## Author

-This project was created by [Your Name].
-If you have any questions or suggestions, feel free to contact me at [your email].

----

-This README file provides a comprehensive overview of the Universe database project, detailing its structure, initial data, and usage instructions.
-Feel free to modify and expand upon it as needed.